-2. We introduce the concept of obliviousness in dynamic mechanism design.
-A dynamic mechanism is oblivious if the allocation and pricing rule at each period does not depend on the type distributions in future periods.
-Our mechanism is oblivious and guarantees a 5-approximation compared to the optimal mechanism that knows all the distributions in advance.
+1. We introduce the concept of non-clairvoyance in dynamic mechanism design.
+A dynamic mechanism is non-clairvoyant if the allocation and pricing rule at each period does not depend on the type distributions in future periods.
+Our mechanism is non-clairvoyant and guarantees a 5-approximation compared to the optimal mechanism that knows all the distributions in advance.

-3. We develop a framework for characterizing, designing, and proving lower bounds for dynamic mechanisms (oblivious or not).
-In addition to the aforementioned positive results, we use this characterization to show that no oblivious mechanism can produce a better-than-2 approximation to the mechanism that knows all the distributions.
+2. We develop a framework for characterizing, designing, and proving lower bounds for dynamic mechanisms (clairvoyant or non-clairvoyant).
+In addition to the aforementioned positive results, we use this characterization to show that no non-clairvoyant mechanism can produce a better-than-2-approximation to the mechanism that knows all the distributions.

-Keywords: Dynamic Mechanism Design, Bank Account Mechanisms, Obliviousness, Dynamic Auctions, Approximations, Internet Advertising
+Keywords: Dynamic Mechanism Design, Bank Account Mechanisms, Non-Clairvoyance, Dynamic Auctions, Approximations, Internet Advertising

 JEL Classification: D44, C73, D82